senshiii/immitate/docs/CONTRIBUTING.md

 # Feature Requests

 Please create a new GitHub issue for any major changes and enhancements that you wish to make.
 Please provide the feature you would like to see, why you need it, and how it will work.
 This will clearly outline the changes and benefits of the feature.
 [Discuss][Discussion-Issue] your ideas transparently and get community feedback before proceeding.
 Small Changes can directly be crafted and submitted to the GitHub Repository as a Pull Request.
-See the section about [Pull Request Submission Guidelines](#pull-request-submission-guidelines), and for detailed information the core development documentation.

 # Reporting a Bug